erhanjaved/airbnb/report/PM2.md

 ### Aaron: Location & Listing Features, Host Decision-Making, and Booking Preferences

 1. What role does instant bookability serve as an incentive booster for less popular neighborhoods?
-2. Is there a difference in host behaviour by location?
+2. Is there a difference in host behavior (host identity verified, calculated host listings count) by location?
-3. Is it easier to be a Superhost in certain locations?
+3. Is it 'easier' to be a superhost compared to typical hosts in terms of host behavior and pricing in certain locations?

 ---